Eschatologue/CM_wiki/docs/class/magus/spellbreaker.md

 ### Level 3: Baleful Mark

-As a Bonus Action on your turn, you can place a **Baleful Mark** on a creature you can see.
+As a **:rsc-b: Bonus Action**{ .rsc } on your turn, you can place a **Baleful Mark** on a creature you can see.
 This Mark lasts until you use this feature on another creature, the target dies, or it is removed by an equally powerful spell.

 This Mark is only visible to you, and while it is active, you gain the benefits listed below: